-The Klipvoor Area is in relatively close proximity to MWs main operations (although more distant than North Mankwe).
-MW has recently revised its organizational structure to cater for assistance / support for the process of community service i.e. retail as well as bulk water supply.
-The absorption into this function of staff in the area who were formerly employed by NWWA has changed the whole profile of the MW organization as is tabulated in the following table:
+The North Mankwe FS Area is in relatively close proximity to MW's main center of operations.
+MW has recently revised its organisational structure to cater for assistance / support for the process of community service i.e. retail as well as bulk water supply.
+The absorption into this function of staff in the area who were formerly employed by NWWA has changed the whole profile of the MW organisation as is illustrated in Figure 6-2.